Butch Walker

 Bradley Glenn "Butch" Walker (born November 14, 1969) is an American singer-songwriter, musician, and record producer.
-He was the lead guitarist for the glam metal band SouthGang from the late 1980s to early 1990s as well as the lead vocalist and guitarist for rock band Marvelous 3 from 1997 until 2001.
+He is the current lead guitarist for Train since 2025.
+He was lead guitarist for the glam metal band, SouthGang from the late 1980s to early 1990s.
+From 1997 to 2001, he became the lead vocalist and guitarist for the rock band, Marvelous 3.

 Career

 SouthGang

-Walker grew up in Cartersville, Georgia, working as a guitarist and performer in several rock bands in the 1980s, including Badd Boyz and Byte the Bullet.
-Byte the Bullet moved to Los Angeles in 1988 and were signed to Virgin Records within the year.
-The band then changed their name to SouthGang and released two albums, Tainted Angel in 1991 and Group Therapy in 1992.
-SouthGang was one of the first bands to tour China in the early 1990s, however they eventually disbanded after Virgin modified their contract and tried to send them in the wrong direction.
-Walker and the rest of the SouthGang members continue to remain on good terms.
+Bradley Walker grew up in Cartersville, Georgia, working as a guitarist and performer in several rock bands during the 1980s, including Bad Boys and Byte the Bullet.
+In 1988, Byte the Bullet moved to Los Angeles, and within a year, was signed to Virgin Records.
+The band then changed its name to SouthGang and released two albums, Tainted Angel in 1991 and Group Therapy in 1992.
+SouthGang was one of the first bands to tour China in the early 1990s.
+Following modifications to their record contract, they disbanded, but remained on good terms.